1z-z1/Bridge-Pi/README.md

 The set up guide is going to be foucsed on setting up the SD card for the Rasberry Pi with a Unix-Like system.

 I will be using Arch Linux.
+I'm sure many different Unix-Like OS's will work too.

 I may expand this section in the future to give more detail for Windows in the future, but for now I recommend using Rufus for writing media on Windows.